martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 ```

 The second way is to use the "generate" button in the SSL certificate tab.

+## Sensors Section
+The Sensors section contains settings for sensors security.

+### AES key for sensors
+AES key for sensors.
+The length must be 16 characters (for all sensors used - the same code must be used in the Arduino code in the sensor.)

+### Generate new key
+After pressing the button, a new random 16-digit key is generated for use in the sensors.

 ## Station Handling Section
 The Station Handling section contains settings for stations.